-(f) The diabetes outpatient self-management training, education, and medical nutrition therapy services identified in subdivision (d) (e) shall be provided by appropriately licensed or registered health care professionals as prescribed by a participating health care professional legally authorized to prescribe the service.
-These benefits shall include, but not be limited to, instruction that will enable diabetic patients and their families to gain an understanding of the diabetic disease process, and the daily management of diabetic therapy, in order to thereby avoid frequent hospitalizations and complications.
+- 1 (d) (f) shall be provided by appropriately licensed or registered - 2 health care professionals as prescribed by a participating health - 3 care professional legally authorized to prescribe the service.
+These - 4 benefits shall include, but not be limited to, instruction that will - 5 enable diabetic patients and their families to gain an understanding - of the diabetic disease process, and the daily management of - diabetic therapy, in order to thereby avoid frequent hospitalizations - 8 and complications. - 9 (f)

-31 (f)

-- (g) The copayments for the benefits specified in subdivision (d) (e) shall not exceed those established for physician office visits by the plan. - (g) Every - (h) A health care service plan governed by this section shall disclose the benefits covered pursuant to this section in the plan's evidence of coverage and disclosure forms.
+- (h) The copayments for the benefits specified in subdivision (d) (f) shall not exceed those established for physician office visits by the plan. - (g) Every - (i) A health care service plan governed by this section shall disclose the benefits covered pursuant to this section in the plan's evidence of coverage and disclosure forms.

-39 (h)
+(h)